 A Dedicated Contact for Students with Caring Responsibilities

-Students with caring responsibilities at Keele benefit from a dedicated contact within the Money and Welfare Team, which means you have a central point of contact for any queries or concerns you may have as a student carer.
-The dedicated contact for students with caring responsibilities is Katy Lockett, who works as part of a team in the Student Services Centre so there will always be someone available to help should you need it.
+Students with caring responsibilities at Keele benefit from a dedicated contact within the Student Support Team, which means you have a central point of contact for any queries or concerns you may have as a student carer.
+The dedicated contact for students with caring responsibilities works as part of a team in the Student Services Centre so there will always be someone available to help should you need it.

 If you have any questions about studying at Keele and the support available for students with caring responsibilities, please get in touch.

 If you would like support and advice prior to your arrival please get in touch with the dedicated contact in the Student Support Team, who can answer any questions and concerns you may have and can also help to make any arrangements you need to ease your transition to university.
 You may wish to make an appointment with the dedicated contact for student carers in your first few weeks at Keele to have an informal discussion about how we can support you throughout your time at University.

 Find out more about the diverse peer support schemes at Keele.